-- Transparent, robust standards: The MiQ Standard is published on the MiQ website.
+- Transparent, robust standards: the MiQ Standard is published on the MiQ website.

 - Scalable and marketable: MiQ’s Certification is traceable using the MiQ Digital Registry.
-It is also scalable due to being technology-agnostic, and allowing a range of auditors.
+It is also scalable due to being technology-agnostic and allowing a range of auditors.

 - Why focus on methane emissions in the oil and gas sector?

-Methane has over 80 times the global warming potential of CO2, so reducing it helps buy time.
+Methane has more than 80 times the global warming potential of CO2, so reducing it helps buy time.
 The oil and gas industry emits the equivalent of 7bn tonnes of CO2 per annum but has the tools to abate up to 5.7bn tonnes by 2030.
-This would get us nearly 20% of the way toward halving annual GHG emissions and is equivalent to taking 1.2bn cars off the road.
+This would get us nearly 20% of the way toward halving annual GHG emissions and is equivalent to taking 1.2bn polluting cars off the road.